Tom Harris (announcer)

 Tom Harris (born 11 May 1962) is an American announcer and sportscaster specializing in Thoroughbred horse racing.
-His style of race announcing is often described as traditional with European and American influences that feature his signature phrase "runners away".
+His style of race announcing is often described as traditional with European and American influences that feature his signature phrase "the runners away".

 Background

 Tom Harris was born in Dallas, Texas.
 He started calling horse races at the age of 19 as an apprentice while still attending college, studying broadcast journalism at Arizona State University.
 Harris was mentored by Bob Weems, who was the long time renowned voice of Monmouth Park in Oceanport, New Jersey and Turf Paradise in Phoenix, Arizona.
 Though he had announced Greyhound Races at Phoenix Greyhound Park in 1981, he landed his first Horse Race Track Announcer position in 1987 at La Mesa Park in Raton, New Mexico.
 In the early to mid-1990s Harris went on to call races at Playfair Race Course in Spokane, Washington and Yakima Meadows in Yakima, Washington.
 He also filled-in for a season at Garden State Park in Cherry Hill, New Jersey in 1991.
 By the late 1990s, Harris was named Track Announcer of Retama Park near San Antonio, Texas; where he called 15 seasons.
 Harris was also named Track Announcer of Sam Houston Race Park in Houston, Texas from 2009–2018,.
-Harris has also announced for several smaller race meets across the United States throughout his career and is currently the track announcer of Portland Meadows, located in Portland Oregon and Emerald Downs, located in Auburn, Washington.
+Harris has also announced for several other race meets across the United States throughout his career and was the track announcer of Portland Meadows, located in Portland Oregon until its closure in 2019.
+Harris is currently the track announcer of Emerald Downs, located in Auburn, Washington after returning in 2024 from a two-year hiatus.